oil in, oil out. but is it acne-safe? - UPDATED JAN 2026

 so we've got the topical side of things covered. but what about ingesting these oils - do they cause acne to form or increase inflammation internally? or both?!

-palm oil suprisingly seems to be ok from an acne-standpoint, but we have yet to test this neat on the skin. we've seen it as an ingredient within a formulation but honestly haven't seen it on enough people to say it's safe, but it doesn't seem to be terrible (aside from the sourcing and refining ethics of it).
+palm oil - we've seen it as part of some acne-safe formulations, but honestly haven't seen or tested it on enough people to say it's safe, but it doesn't seem to be terribly comedogenic (aside from the sourcing and refining ethics of it).

 a screenshot of the cooking oil comparson chart, compiled by food blogger and whole food enthusiast andrew wilder, and andy bellatti, ms, rd